 With its deliberately understated styling, the new timekeeper quietly speaks the same design language as the rest of the rejuvenated Jules Audemars family: the hour and minute hands are leaf-shaped and meticulously polished, and the silvered dial with its impeccable sunburst finish is decorated with hand-applied baton-shaped hour markers.

-Unfortunately, there are no quick corrector buttons here: all functions of the watch are operated with the same setting crown at 3 o’clock.
+Unfortunately, there are no quick corrector buttons here: all functions are operated with the same setting crown at 3 o’clock.

-Still, even despite minor flaws, it seems that the new watch is going to be one of the best-selling moon-phase timekeepers of the year in its price niche.
+Still, even despite minor flaws, it seems that the new model is going to be one of the best-selling moon-phase timekeepers of the year in its price niche.

 Photos: Audemars Piguet